Work-Life Balance and Flexible Work Tools

 Cornell aspires to support the United Nations 2030 Agenda for Sustainable Development, which is comprised of 17 Sustainable Development Goals (SDGs) to wipe out poverty, fight inequality and tackle climate change over the next 15 years.
 Target 8 of Goal 8 calls for “safe and secure working environments for all workers,” noting that securing safe workplaces extends beyond the protection of workers’ physical safety to their mental and psychological wellbeing.

 Cornell University’s budget model charges departments, units, and colleges for occupied space.
 Supervisors can save money on rent and utilities by incentivizing flexible work arrangements, which reduces carbon from commuting to and from the Ithaca campus, and lighting and utility bills.
 Learn more about how space utilization is linked to flexible work goals in our Climate Action Plan to achieve carbon neutrality by 2035.

-Ensure a balance between working and studying, social time, and personal or family time.
+Ensure a balance between work, study, social, personal, and family time.

 Explore flexible work arrangements.
-This enables Cornell employees to vary their starting and departure times and work place.
-With large-scale implementation, remote work programs reduce commuting to and from campus, resulting in reductions of the University's carbon emissions and the amount of office space required on campus.
+This enables Cornell employees to vary their starting and departure times and workplace.
+With large-scale implementation, remote work programs reduce commuting to and from campus, resulting in reductions in the University's carbon emissions and the amount of office space required on campus.
 Remote work has also been shown to positively impact employees' level of engagement by helping them to better balance their work and personal lives.